Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Introduction

 In our previous study in this field~\cite{Dubecky2013}, we demonstrated the ability of the \mbox{FN-DMC} to reach the CCSD(T)/CBS within \mbox{0.1~kcal/mol} on a teaching set of six small noncovalent complexes: the dimers of ammonia, water, hydrogen fluoride, methane, ethene and ethene/ethyne complex.
 The successive procedure was subsequently tested on complexes of benzene/methane, benzene/water and \mbox{T-shape} benzene dimer, where the FN-DMC deviated by no more than 0.25~kcal/mol with respect to the best available CCSD(T)/CBS interaction energy estimates.
 In a way, QMC performed much better than expected a priori~\cite{Korth2008}.
 Note that the genuine accuracy of CCSD(T) for these sizable systems has not yet been confirmed to subchemical accuracy at a higher level (CCSDT(Q)), and both approaches therefore provide independent interaction energy estimates that agree remarkably well.
-In addition, extended basis sets (e.g. aug-cc-pVTZ) are unavoidable here, because small sets lead to qualitatively incorrect results~\cite{Rezac2013}.
-For more of the complexes considered in the current work, such calculations are prohibitively expensive and if the FN-DMC calculations prove to be accurate enough, this route immediately provides new means for adressing of such difficult problems.
+In addition, extended basis sets (e.g. aug-cc-pVTZ) are unavoidable in these CC calculations, because small bases lead to qualitatively incorrect results~\cite{Rezac2013}.
+For more of the complexes considered in the current work, such CC calculations are prohibitively expensive and if the FN-DMC calculations prove to be accurate enough, this route immediately provides new means for adressing of such difficult problems.

 In the present work, we analyze the possible FN-DMC approaches and tradeoffs and report on a considerably cheaper and yet accurate scheme based on a two-body explicit correlation (Jastrow) factor, which is a simplification with respect to the traditionally used three-body Jastrow term.
-The use of the two-body explicit correlation is indeed not a new idea, though the discovery of its ability to attain $~\sim$0.2~kcal/mol accuracy in case of noncovalent interactions as reported in the current work represents an important advance.
+The discovery of its ability to attain $~\sim$0.2~kcal/mol accuracy in case of noncovalent interactions as reported in the current work represents an important advance.
 The favourable performance of the simplified scheme also directly confirms the previous observation that the fixed-node error cancellation is the main reason for the success of the one-determinant FN-DMC in weakly bound noncovalent complexes~\cite{Dubecky2013}.